-Staff has also been working with commissioners deVadoss and Carlson on drafting an updated Community Vision statement that incorporates elements of the current statement, input we heard from the community and aspects of the Council's recent visioning work.
-Commissioners deVadoss and Carlson may provide a brief update on that work at the meeting.
+Staff has continued to work with commissioners deVadoss and Carlson on an updated Community Vision statement that incorporates elements of the current statement, input we heard from the community, and aspects of the Council's recent visioning work.
+It is anticipated that a draft vision document will be distribute prior to the meeting.